-From our scorecard work, we are developing a set of sustainability criteria covering safe chemistry, GHG emissions, recycled content, ease of disassembly, and social compliance.
+From our scorecard work, we are developing a set of sustainability criteria covering, GHG emissions, recycled content, sustainable and safe materials, ease of disassembly, and social compliance.
 Our aspiration is for all of our products to meet target thresholds in each of these areas.
-In 2015, we will set a goal for future compliance to this criteria, and all departments will work together to pursue positive changes towards this goal.
+In 2016, we set a goal for 10% of our products to meet the sustainability criteria, and all departments will work together to pursue positive changes towards this goal.

 Radio Flyer’s Restricted Substances List (RSL)

 We use a Restricted Substances List (RSL) to communicate our priorities and standards related to safer chemicals both internally and to our suppliers.
-We continually update this list by monitoring chemical requirements across the globe and adopting the lowest published standards.
+We update this list annually by monitoring chemical requirements across the globe and adopting the most stringent published standards.
 As a further layer of assurance that there are no harmful chemicals in our products, we conduct RSL testing and supplier auditing, with risk assessments informing the frequency and type of tests.
 In 2017, we upgraded our Chemical Management Policy to clarify our approach to assessing alternative substances to ensure that replacement chemicals improve material safety.